 Typical hot-spots where copying is a good idea are header-related or product-detail-page related customizations.

-The customized webpack build supports replacing HTML templates and component SCSS files with an environment suffix before the file extension.
+The customized webpack build supports replacing any file with an environment suffix in front of the file extension.

 If you for example want to customize the template